peixuanWu/Rif-Diff/README.md

 ## Update
 #### 1. 2024.12.1:
-We are sumbmitting this paper and have released some code, and all the code will be released after the paper is received.
+We are sumbmitting this paper and have released some code.
+All the code will be released after the paper is received.
 Good luck to me!

 ## Environment
  - [x] python 3.8.10